Southern Nazarene University: Athletics

 The Southern Nazarene (SNU) teams are called the Crimson Storm.
-The university is a member of the NCAA Division II ranks, primarily competing in the Great American Conference (GAC) since the 2012–13 academic year.
+The university is a member of NCAA Division II, primarily competing in the Great American Conference (GAC) since the 2012–13 academic year.
 The Crimson Storm previously competed in the Sooner Athletic Conference (SAC) of the National Association of Intercollegiate Athletics (NAIA) from 1978–79 to 2011–12; and in the Texoma Athletic Conference from 1972–73 to 1977–78.
+The athletics program at SNU began in 1964, when it was Bethany Nazarene College, with the creation of a men's basketball team.

-SNU compete in 22 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cheerleading, cross country, equestrian, football, golf, rugby, soccer and track & field; while women's sports include basketball, bowling, cheerleading, cross country, equestrian, golf, rugby, soccer, softball, track & field and volleyball.
+SNU compete in 22 intercollegiate varsity sports.
+Men's sports include baseball, basketball, bowling, cheerleading, cross country, equestrian, football, golf, rugby, soccer, and track and field.
+Women's sports include basketball, bowling, cheerleading, cross country, equestrian, golf, rugby, soccer, softball, track and field, and volleyball.

-History

-The athletics program at SNU began in 1964, when it was still known as BNC, with the creation of a men's basketball team.